-Built in 1871, it was the home of John and Ann Hillman and their five children.
+Built in 1871, Vienna Cottage was the home of John and Ann Hillman and their five children.
 They lived in what was a typical tradesman’s cottage, with four rooms in the main building and a detached kitchen and laundry at the back.
 John Jacob Hillman was a cobbler and later also a village lamplighter.
-The home was originally run as a dairy, and also produced fruit and vegetables from the small orchard beside the house, which to this day is preserved as a small park called Hillman Orchard.
+The home was originally run as a dairy and also produced fruit and vegetables from the small orchard beside the house.

 In 1984 the house was purchased by the National Trust on behalf of the people of Hunters Hill, while the old orchard was bought by Hunters Hill Council.
 Both were opened to the public in 1988 as part of the bicentenary project.